By Kathee Mierzejewski

 It’s that time of year again and when thinking about starting your garden, you might be wondering, “How do I grow peas?”
 First of all, when think about how to grow peas, you need to think about what kind of peas you want to grow.
 There are several varieties, and they are used for different things.

-There are your regular garden peas, which are great either raw in salads or by themselves.
-There are snap peas, which are actually used as split peas, and then there are sugar peas, which can be the pea pods you put in a stir fry.
+There are your regular garden peas (Pisum sativum), which are great either raw in salads or by themselves.
+There are snap peas (Pisum sativum var. macrocarpon), which are actually used as split peas, and then there are snow peas (Pisum sativum var. saccharatum), which can be the pea pods you put in a stir fry.

 How to Grow Peas